jozu-ai/kitops/docs/src/docs/overview.md

 ### 🚀 Deployment Ready

-Designed with a focus on deployment, ModelKits package assets in standard formats so you can depoloy them as [containers or to Kubernetes](./deploy.md).
+Designed with a focus on deployment, ModelKits package assets in standard formats so you can depoly them as [containers or to Kubernetes](./deploy.md).
 They're also [compatible with nearly any tool](./modelkit/compatibility.md) - helping you get your model to production faster and more efficiently.

 ### 🏭 Standards-Based Approach